Leantime/docs/installation/advanced.md

-## Advanced: Getting Leantime onto a Raspberry Pi
+## Getting Leantime onto a Raspberry Pi

 1. MySQL for ARM: We suggest you use `beercan1989/arm-mysql:5.7`.
 Otherwise you can also install mariadb on the host following [this guide](https://pimylifeup.com/raspberry-pi-mysql/)